Membership Management Overview

 - authorized staff review those submissions in the portal

-- approved applicants move into the club's membership-management process
+- approved applicants move into the club's membership process

-The exact review steps depend on how your club chooses to handle applications and permissions.
+The exact review steps depend on how your club chooses to handle applications and permissions, so you can shape this to fit how your board already works.

 Renewals, payments, and lapsed access